This is an edited version of an article published by in The Ismaili-UK in March 2006.

 5 Dogan Kuban, Muslim Religious Architecture.
 Part I (Leiden, 1974), pp 2-10

 6 Mohammed Arkoun, ‘The Metamorphosis of the Sacred’, in The Mosque: History, Architectural Development and Regional Diversity, eds.
 M. Frishman and H. Khan (London, 1994), p.
 271

 7 Oleg Grabar, ‘The Mosque in Islamic Society Today’, in The Mosque, eds M. Frishman and H. U. Khan, New York: Thames and Hudson, p.
 244

 8 Oxford Encyclopedia of Modern Islamic World, p.
 371

 9 Azim Nanji, ed., The Muslim Almanac (Detroit: IL, 1996), p.
 413

 10 Khaliq Ahmad Nizami (Aligarh), ‘Some Aspects of Khanaqah Life in Medieval India’, Studia Islamica, 1952.

-12 Gustav Thaiss, ‘Husayniyah’, in The Oxford Encyclopedia of Modern Islamic World, vol.2, p.153
+12 Gustav Thaiss, ‘Husayniya’, in The Oxford Encyclopedia of Modern Islamic World, vol. 2, p.
+153

-15 Except of speech made by His Highness the Aga Khan at the foundation stone laying ceremony of the Ismaili Centre in Dubai, UAE, December 13th, 2003.
+15 Excerpt of speech made by His Highness the Aga Khan at the foundation stone laying ceremony of the Ismaili Centre in Dubai, UAE, 13 December, 2003.

-17 Excerpt of speech made by His Highness the Aga Khan at the foundation stone laying ceremony of the Ismaili Center in Dushanbe, Tajikistan, August 30th, 2003.
+17 Excerpt of speech made by His Highness the Aga Khan at the foundation stone laying ceremony of the Ismaili Centre in Dushanbe, Tajikistan, 20 August, 2003.